RIO: Optical Infrared Radar for remote detection of vehicles with excess emissions

 Right, system configuration for passive measure on gantries above the road for multilane detection

 Operative prototype RIO belongs to gas spectroradiometry research line of LIR-Infrared LAB, Carlos III University of Madrid, and it has been crystallized in various I+D projects.
-Most relevant of them was funded by Ministerio de Economía y Competitividad (MINECO) and ended with the development of a prototype for high emitters detection based on emissions ratios referencing carbon dioxide.
+Most relevant of them was funded by Ministerio de Economía y Competitividad (MINECO) and ended with the development of a prototype for high emitters detection based on emissions ratios referencing carbon dioxide (IPT-310000-2010-031).

 Also, research and development on this area has generated Spanish patent P2012322013 “Método y dispositivo para la detección y medida de la concentración de gases” UC3M property.
+This is a particularization of the multispectral imaging technology, applied to the detection of contaminants by the described procedure.